jaenster/win-which/readme.md

 # which
 Simple tool to port the linux which to windows.
-As i like to use it from time to
+As i like to use it from time to time

 # how to use
 ```